atrria/BatteryTime/README.md

 # BatteryTime
-Short app showing bettery info on the toolbar.
+Short app showing battery info on the toolbar.
 Work in progrss.